Henry Smith Pritchett: Missouri’s Most Interesting Man

 April 16, 1857: One of the nation’s “smartest and most interesting people” was born on a farm near Fayette.

 Henry Smith Pritchett is one of the most interesting people ever to come from Missouri.
-A brilliant world traveler and true Renaissance man, Pritchett spent his lifetime on a quest for knowledge – and helping other people.
+Pritchett was a brilliant world traveler and a true Renaissance man.
+He spent his lifetime on a quest for knowledge and helping other people.
 He was an astronomer, philosopher, mathematician, university president, and philanthropist.
 Pritchett’s legacy lives on not only in mid-Missouri, but also in the halls of elite universities across the United States.

 The Pritchett Family

-Henry Smith Pritchett had the good fortune of being born to a brilliant professor and college president in Fayette in 1857.
-Carr Waller Pritchett was the first president of the Pritchett School Institute (later College) and the director of the Morrison Observatory.
+Henry Smith Pritchett was born in Fayette in 1857.
+His father was a brilliant professor and college president with whom he shared the good fortune of family ties.
+His father was a brilliant professor and college president with whom he shared the good fortune of family ties.
+Carr Waller Pritchett was the first president of the Pritchett School Institute (later College).
+He was also the director of the Morrison Observatory.
 Both facilities were based in Glasgow, Missouri, which is where the family lived.
 Carr was also the former president of Central College, which is now Central Methodist University.

 But the family intellect ran deep in the family.
 Carr’s nephew, Henry C. Pritchett, was the fourth president of Sam Houston State University.
 Another nephew, Joseph L. Pritchett, was a Professor of Mathematics at Sam Houston State.
 Pritchett Field at the university is named after him.

 Henry’s upbringing was one of constant learning and deep conversations with his family and other teachers at the college.
-He was exposed to diverse topics and proved himself as a brilliant academician when he graduated with a bachelor’s degree from Pritchett College at at the age of 18.
+He was exposed to diverse topics and proved his brilliance as an academician.
+He graduated from Pritchett College with a bachelor’s degree at the age of 18.
 From there, he was off to see the world, figuratively and literally.

 Seeing the World

 Henry Pritchett left mid-Missouri to study at the US Naval Observatory in Washington DC for two years.
-During his time at the military facility, he became an assistant astronomer, which paved the way for him to return to Glasgow to teach.
+During his time at the military facility, he became an assistant astronomer.
+This role paved the way for him to return to Glasgow to teach.
 In 1880, he taught astronomy at the Morrison Observatory under the direction of his father.
-That allowed him other opportunities to expand his resume by working as an astronomer on a Venus tracking expedition in New Zealand in 1882.
+That gave him other opportunities.
+He expanded his resume by working as an astronomer on a Venus tracking expedition in New Zealand in 1882.

 Rising the Ranks